 Salvage Title Check

-• Buyers should check the history report, smog certificate, title transfer, and odometer disclosure before buying a used car in California.
+- Buyers should review the vehicle history report, smog certificate, the title transfer and odometer disclosure before purchasing.

 Conclusion